JetBrains/marketplace-docs/topics/paid-plugins-start/test-the-plugin-licensing-on-the-demo-instance.md

     * etc

-We also can arrange the expedited testing for you when JetBrains employee would go through the testing process together with you.
+We also can arrange the expedited testing for you when JetBrains employees would go through the testing process together with you.
 Please reach out to us via [marketplace@jetbrains.com](mailto:marketplace@jetbrains.com) if you would prefer this option or have any issues.

 Happy Testing!